NicMcPhee/refactor-rustlings-try-from-into/README.md

 }
 ```

-And now we have this down to two lines of code as well!
+And now we have this down to two lines of code! :tada:

 At this point we've simplified our three definitions down to